quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 - 3:30  PM: **Fixed:** Shift pointer freezes the entire 3D page once a furnishing is hovered. (**#193**)
 - 4:00  PM: **PR #205** submitted, Now using `THREE.Line()` instead of `THREE.ArrowHelper()`.
 The bug was in the `CylinderGeometry` inside `three.js`, this was coming from the arrow helper.
 So removing the arrow helper fixes the bug.
 - 4:30  PM: Done the changes in **PR #205**.
 Giving a unique attribute to the `AxesGroup` in order to identify it `onKeyDown`.
+- 5:45  PM: Done with closing some merged PR's.

 ## **Tuesday: Februrary 6**
 - 9:20  AM: Signed In.